All Episodes

 So Boehner said that.

-Eric Cantor has said there might be some things in there that we like.
+Eric Cantor has said, there might be some things in there that we like, like some of the extension of payroll tax cut, that kind of thing.

-Then you have now we get it.
+Then you have, now we get to the really interesting stuff here.

-You have the New York Times not carrying Obama's water on this.
+Now you have the New York Times not carrying Obama's water on this.

-Obama is out saying that he's got this bill that will create jobs, and that the Republicans are standing in the way of it.
+Obama is out saying that he's got this bill that will create jobs and that the Republicans are standing in the way of it.

 Yet the New York Times is not following that script.